About bidding in App campaigns

 Before you begin

-If this is the first time you're using a Universal App campaign, it's best to start by reading about Universal App campaigns.
-When you're ready to create your campaign, you can follow the instructions in Create a Universal App campaign.
+If this is the first time you're using an App campaign, it's best to start by reading about App campaigns.
+When you're ready to create your campaign, you can follow the instructions in Create an App campaign.

 How it works